The Difference Between 3D Printing Technology and Laser Engraving Technology

 The difference between 3D laser printing and laser engraving technology

 Both types of machine technology are computer driven.
 The computer must run the program to create whatever type of item the user is working on.
 In 3D laser printer technology, programming is the key to creating a mold for the product being produced.
 This also allows the user to create new and different types of objects, toys, devices or items.
+The SLA laser printer is an example of a 3D printer that leverages precise programming to produce molds with precise details and minimal errors.
 In laser engraving technology and cutting programming ensures that the laser is emitted where it should be, for example, text or graphics that are perfectly engraved in the center of the object, or signage items with dimensional letters that are cut rather than engraved.

 3D laser printing technology